mirage/mirage-www/tmpl/htcaml-part1.md

 As you can see, to write this code fragment, we had to reason by induction on the type structure of `tweet`.
-So this piece of code can be generated automaticaly, given a way to get a representation of the type structure in the language -- hopefully, that's exactly what [DynType](http://www.github.com/samoht/dyntype) does.
+So this piece of code can be generated automatically, given a way to get a representation of the type structure in the language -- hopefully, that's exactly what [DynType](http://www.github.com/samoht/dyntype) does.
 So using DynType, HTCaML auto-generate `html_of_t` when the type definition of